hvanjerdz/archmoured/docs/index.md

 The recently created subvolumes must me mounted.

 There are several options specified.

-The option ```noatime``` option fully disables writing file access times to the drive every time you read a file, while ```nodiratime``` doption disables the writing of file access times only for directories while other files still get access times written.  ```compress=zstd``` makes use of[
+- ```noatime```: fully disables writing file access times to the drive every time you read a file.

+- ```nodiratime```: disables the writing of file access times only for directories while other files still get access times written.

+- ```compress=zstd``` makes use of [zstd](https://man.archlinux.org/man/zstd.1.en).

-    zstd](https://man.archlinux.org/man/zstd.1.en). ```space_cache=v2``` gives control the free space cache.
+- ```space_cache``` gives control the free space cache.
 The free space cache greatly improves performance when reading block group free space into memory.
-Version 2 adds a new B-tree called the free space tree, addressing the issue that version 1 may have on largefilesystems.
+Version 2 adds a new B-tree called the free space tree, addressing the issue that version 1 may have on large filesystems.

-. ```ssd```optimizes the process on [Solid State Drive](https://wiki.archlinux.org/title/Solid_state_drive)s.
+- ```ssd```optimizes the process on [Solid State Drives](https://wiki.archlinux.org/title/Solid_state_drive).

 ```
 mount -o noatime,nodiratime,compress=zstd:1,space_cache=v2,ssd,subvol=@ /dev/mapper/crypt /mnt